 Florida Panther Program

 Florida panthers are the larger of Florida’s two native cat species (panthers and bobcats).
-Although most panthers are found south of Lake Okeechobee, they have been documented throughout the peninsula and even into Georgia.
-Female panthers have only been documented in south Florida so that is where all known breeding occurs.
+Florida panthers have been documented throughout much of the peninsula and even into Georgia.
+The core population, however, is found south of Lake Okeechobee.
 Panthers are listed as an Endangered Species under the Endangered Species Act and it is illegal to harm or harass them in any way.
 There are approximately 120-230 adult panthers in the population.

 See regular updates about documented panther births, deaths and depredations.

 When you purchase a panther license plate, your donation goes directly to supporting the research and management of Florida panthers.